computational-imaging/ACORN/README.md

 J.N.P.
 Martel was supported by a Swiss National Foundation (SNF) Fellowship (P2EZP2 181817).
 C.Z.
 Lin was supported by a David Cheriton Stanford Graduate Fellowship.
 G.W. was supported by an Okawa Research Grant, a Sloan Fellowship, and a PECASE by the ARO.
 Other funding for the project was provided by NSF (award numbers 1553333 and 1839974).

+## Errata
+- The 3D shape fitting metrics were reported in the paper as calculated using the Chamfer-L1 distance.
+The metric should have been labeled Chamfer-L2, which is consistent with the implementation in this repository.